How To Find the Best Orthodontist For Your Needs

 Types of Braces

 Dental braces apply mild, constant pressure to gradually move your teeth.
 Your orthodontist will make regular adjustments to your braces until your teeth are perfectly aligned.
-There are several types of braces which are available in a variety of colors and materials to suit your needs.
+There are several types of braces that are available in a variety of colors and materials to suit your needs.

 Traditional metal braces are a time-tested, effective way to correct your smile.
 If you choose traditional braces, your orthodontist will attach metal brackets to the front of each tooth.
 A metal wire runs between each bracket.
 Colorful rubber bands attach to the front of each bracket to hold the wire in place.